tkikawa/optsim/README.md

    * At each boundary:

      * **medium**: Reflection or refraction using Fresnel equations.
+     * **converter**: Reflection or refraction using Fresnel equations, but the photon are isotropically scattered when it enters the material.
      * **mirror**: Specular reflection.
      * **diffuser**: Lambertian (cosine law) reflection.
      * **absorber/detector**: Absorbed or detected.